matrix-org/synapse/docs/spam_checker.md

 * An instance of `synapse.module_api.ModuleApi`.

 It then implements methods which return a boolean to alter behavior in Synapse.
-All the methods are must be defined.
+All the methods must be defined.

 There's a generic method for checking every event (`check_event_for_spam`), as well as some specific methods: